Münire Sultan (daughter of Abdulmejid I): Engagement

 In March 1854, a messenger from Istanbul announced the betrothal of Münire Sultan to Prince Ibrahim Ilhami Pasha, son of Abbas I of Egypt and his wife Mahivech Hanim.
 Large public celebrations were proclaimed and the viceroy was reported to be highly pleased with the news.
 Ibrahim Pasha sent her a solitaire ring, solitaire earrings and a briolette as her betrothal gifts.
 There were also all sorts of perfumes covered with transparent lids and bowls of musk and mastic.
 There were crystal carafes containing syrup and porcelain vases from Saxony holding all sorts of preserves, and finally there were both eastern and western candies on plates of Chinese porcelain.
 Her mother, Verdicenan Kadın gave some of these perfumes and morsels of food to other princesses, and also distributed them equally to the people in her entourage.
 The engagement took place in the Şemsipaşa Palace.

 Wedding

 The marriage took place on 17 May 1857 in at the Baltalimanı sahilhane, Istanbul.
 The wedding of her half-sister Cemile Sultan was also celebrated on the same day.
 The cost of the ceremony was bitterly criticized, because the Ottoman army had just suffered heavy defeats in Montenegro and Crete was in revolt.
 The marriage was consummated on 31 July 1857.
 The couple were given a palace located at Findiklı as their residence.

 Second marriage

-Münire was widowed at Prince Ibrahim al-Hamy death in 1860 when his boat capsized while crossing the Bosphorus, near Bebek Palace.
+Münire was widowed at Prince Ibrahim İlhamy's death in 1860 when his boat capsized while crossing the Bosphorus, near Bebek Palace.
 On 2 January 1861, she married secondly a namesake of her first husband, Damat Ferik Ibrahim Pasha, son of Serasker Rıza Pasha.
 The couple had a son named Sultanzade Alaeddin Bey, born on 16 December 1861.